Vercelli homilies: Subject matter and style

 Though the homilies seem to have been gathered piecemeal with little concern for their relation to each other, there do seem to be connections between certain of the homilies.
 Homilies VI through X constitute a numbered series; XI through XIV seem to share a similar method of rubrication; the nineteenth, twentieth, and twenty-first homilies are, most likely, by the same author.
 Additionally, the time origins of the homilies differ greatly.
 The first, second, and arguably third homilies seem to fit into the homiletic tradition of the early tenth century, making them the oldest prose within the Vercelli book; on the other hand, homilies XIX through XXI were most likely written very shortly before the collection of the Vercelli materials.

 The subject matter of the homilies also differs considerably from example to example.
 The majority of the homilies are drawn from the period’s dominant Christian tradition.
 Homilies II, III, IV, VII, IX, X, XIV, XV, and XXII are eschatological in nature; common themes throughout this broad category of the homilies include descriptions of the End of the World and pleas for repentance in the face of impending judgment.
 This emphasis on judgment appears elsewhere within the homilies; homilies XI through XIII and XIX through XXI are both sets of three intended for the days leading into Ascension Day as a preparation for, on the third day, meeting God.
 Relatively few of the homilies are explanatory in nature.
 Homily I is, in essence, a copy of the Gospel’s story of the Passion, as it offers little comment in addition to the biblical text.
 Homilies V and VI explain the story of Christmas, while XVI describes the Epiphany and XVII Candlemas.
 Homilies XVIII and XXIII are the lives of Saints Martin and Guthlac respectively.
 Homily XXII resists some efforts to classify, as it is more of a spiritual contemplation exploring the fate of the soul after death than a typical homily.

 The manner of transposition of the homilies differs greatly through the manuscript.
 As mentioned, many of the homilies are tied intrinsically to their original Latin, and rarely depart from a very textbook translation into Old English.
 Others appear to have been merely lifted verbatim from other vernacular texts; homily XXI, for instance, contains a word for word copy of parts of an early version of homily II.
 On the other hand, certain homilies seem to benefit from a very loose association with the original source material, and have been translated freely into Old English.
 Homily X has been especially praised as a “highly sophisticated creation” that “shows the application of a shrewd mind, one that can express ideas in highly wrought and beautiful language” (D.G.
 Scragg).
-Once again, however, it must be emphasized that the author of homily X, and the authors of all the homilies in general, are unknown, and were uninvolved in the inclusion of the homilies in the Vercelli Book (Scragg, The Vercelli homilies, 1992).
+Once again, however, it must be emphasized that the author of homily X, and the authors of all the homilies in general, are unknown, and were uninvolved in the inclusion of the homilies in the Vercelli Book.